+When your camera is taking a photo in a dark scene, the meter will work the opposite to brighten up the shot.
 Inversely, if too super bright the meter will aim to darken the scene and balance the exposure to the best of its ability to get close to that 18% grey.

 While most of the time the light meter does a good job, there will be times you’ll want to change the exposure for stylistic effect.

 One of the most common situations is when you’re photographing snow.
-A camera will naturally think that white snow should be middle grey which in turn makes the whole shot underexposed.
-This happens because the camera (wrongly in this instance) assumes that there is already a full range of tones in the shot.
+A camera will natural think that white snow should be middle grey which in turn makes the whole shot underexposed.
+This happens because the camera (wrongly in this instance) assumes that there is already full range of tones in the shot.

 You’ll find exposure compensation quite helpful in situations where you are faced with large areas of white or black that can trick the camera’s light meter.

 It’ll differ from camera to camera as to how many stops of exposure compensation you’ll have access too.
 Most cover 4-5 stops of compensation when shooting in A/Av, S/Tv or P modes.
-You’ll commonly see a scale going from -2EV (exposure value) up to +2EV.
+You’ll common see a scale going from -2EV (exposure value) up to +2EV.

 You won’t be able to use exposure compensation when shooting in auto or a dedicated scene mode (night time, portrait, landscape etc).
 If you prefer to shoot in manual mode, turn on auto ISO to see some difference, otherwise it’s pretty useless.